 How is Scotch Broom Invasive?

-Scotch broom is an opportunistic and aggressively prolific invasive plant.
+Scotch broom is an opportunistic and prolific invasive plant.
 A single plant can produce well over 20,000 seeds a year that can last in the soil for more than 30 years (some estimates are as long as 80 years)!

 Scotch broom easily invades disturbed sites, natural areas, dunes, and forest lands.
 This weed displaces native and beneficial plants and smothers tree seedlings, hampering reforestation efforts.
 It causes loss of grassland and open-forest habitat.
 Flowers and seeds are toxic to humans and most animals.
 Scotch broom is also highly flammable and can dramatically increase wildfire intensity and frequency.